adobe/react-spectrum/rfcs/2021-DNA-update.md

 <!-- One-paragraph explanation of the feature. -->
 This RFC entails the work needed to upgrade us from our custom vars to `@spectrum-css/vars`.
-It will outline how to install DNA, move components to the new tokens, what you should do when you find a bug in the new DNA version, and build our components with the new tokens, both Parcel and Webpack.
+It will outline how to install DNA, move components to the new tokens, what to do when you find a bug in the new DNA version, and build our components with the new tokens, both Parcel and Webpack.

 ## Motivation